servicemeshistio/icpvm/README.md

 Click `Catalog` to see the number of open source helm charts that you can install in this IBM Cloud Private Kubernetes cluster.

 ### Turn-off some non-essential daemonsets and deployments to conserve resources

+Note: This step is not necessary now since we specified `logging` false in `config.yaml` file.

+Just for reference:

 Run the following commands to turn off some daemonsets and deployments that we do not require.